jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

 gem 'ransack' # For searching users
 ```
-* Enter the command "bundle install" to install the pagination gems.
+* Enter the command "bundle install" to install these new gems.
-* Create the file app/views/users/index.html.erb
+* Create the file app/views/users/index.html.erb with the following content:
 ```
 <% provide(:title, 'User Index') %>

 <br><br>

 <%= search_form_for @search, url: search_users_path, method: :post do |f| %>